mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 1. Join the current **EarthSys144 ArcGIS Online course group** if you didn't as part of the above steps, and share your data collection map app with that group.
 2. Return to the details page of your **web map** and copy the URL from the browser URL bar.
 Submit that URL in Canvas.
-3. Go to the details page for the **view layer** you created and find its URL.
+3. Go to the details page for the **View layer** you created and find its URL.
 Submit that URL in Canvas as well.

 These two links represent two different roles in the workflow: